srobinson0586/ttg-basic/0-fundamentals/cs50/README.md

 # Harvard's CS50 Course for New Programmers

 For the first month, we will be doing the first 6 weeks of Harvard's CS50 course.
-The purpose is to build a great base that will get us to complete the JQR at a much faster pace, but also more confidently.
+The purpose is to build a great base that will get us to complete the TTG-B at a much faster pace, but also more confidently.

 The link to CS50 is here: https://cs50.harvard.edu/x/2024/